 But beyond that, here are a few other coping mechanisms to help you thrive in the incredibly stressful times in which we’re living…

 Go for a walk, hike, or bike.
 Play with your children in a park.
 Sit on your patio and take in the sights and sounds of the outdoors.
 Leave the earbuds at home and put your phone on silent with the goal of being fully present and focused when you’re outdoors.

 Marianna Taylor, LCSW-C, a clinician at Alpha Omega Clinic, is passionate about integrating her Catholic faith with therapy.
 She is trained and certified in the Nurtured Heart Approach as well as Trust-Based Relational Intervention and works in the Ellicott City location of the Clinic.
 When asked about this topic, Taylor said that “there is something so grounding about being outside” in nature.
 We spend so much time in the digital, online world, she says, that being outside restores balance and gives us a much-needed break from staring into stress-inducing screens all day.

 Unplug from Technology

-Speaking of screens, it’s absolutely essential to building some time into each day where you’re intentionally not looking at a screen.
+Speaking of screens, it’s absolutely essential to build some time into each day where you’re intentionally not looking at a screen.
 Set a time limit during which you avoid scrolling or using apps, or working on a screen.

 Give yourself a break from the noise and distraction of technology.
 This may also mean giving yourself a break from work, school, and other obligations that come with technology use.
 Building time into your day that doesn’t have you hunched over a screen will help you reclaim a sense of balance.